 Submit the original copies of letters from the manufacturers of auxiliary systems indicating that the manufacturers’ technical representatives have inspected and tested the respective systems and are satisfied with the methods of installation, wiring and operation.

 Insulation resistance tests shall be performed for all wiring and equipment installed under Division 16 - Electrical.
-Insulation resistance tests shall be performed with a [500V megger] instrument for equipment up to 350V and with [1000V megger] for 350 - 600V circuits and recorded in a log book for reference.
+Insulation resistance tests shall be performed with a [500V megger] instrument for equipment up to 350V and with 1000V megger for 350 - 600V circuits and recorded in a log book for reference.
 The Contractor shall also submit a separate report of such test results to the Consultant.
-Lighting and power circuit feeders shall be meggered and the insulation resistance between live parts and ground shall not be less than that specified in the Ontario Electrical Safety Code, 25th Edition, 2012.
+Lighting and power circuit feeders shall be meggered and the insulation resistance between live parts and ground shall not be less than that specified in the Ontario Electrical Safety Code, 28th Edition, 2021.
 During the performance of the test the neutral conductor shall be disconnected from the ground and reconnected afterwards.

 Conduits or ducts which are required to be installed but left empty shall be tested for clear bore using a ball mandrel of approximately 85% of the conduit or duct inside diameter.
 Any conduit or duct which rejects the ball mandrel shall be cleared at no additional cost to the Region.
 These tests shall be witnessed by the Consultant.
-A minimum of [three] days notice shall be given to the Consultant prior to testing.
+A minimum of three days notice shall be given to the Consultant prior to testing.

 Single phase loads shall be connected so that there is the least possible imbalance of the supply.
 Common neutral shall be used for maximum 3-1 phase circuits, with each circuit on a different phase.